 - hook The hook name

 - type The hook type

 - params An object or set of parameters specific to the hook

 - value The current value

 The value will be passed through each hook.
 Depending on the hook, callbacks can simply react or alter data.

 Triggering custom hooks

 Plugins can trigger their own hooks:

 '''

-define(function(require) {
+define(['elgg'], function(elgg) {

-require('elgg/init');

-var elgg = require('elgg');

 elgg.trigger_hook('name', 'type', {params}, "value");

 });

 '''